 - Saginaw Promise Scholarships are “last dollar” scholarships.
 The amount awarded is determined last and is based on what other financial aid is received, such as funds, scholarships or grants awarded for tuition and mandatory fees.
 For example, if you receive no other scholarships or grants, the SPZ award will provide the tuition and fees necessary to obtain an associate’s degree or its equivalent at Delta College to be used at any community college or accredited trade/vocational school in the State of Michigan toward a 2 year degree.
 If you receive other funds or scholarships, the SPZ award will cover remaining tuition and mandatory fees only.
 Size of the SPZ award will be determined by financial information provided by financial aid officer completing the “General Scholarship Financial information Form”.
-If you plan to attend a 4 year university, and have need of dollars for tuition and mandatory fees, our current award is $2,000 for the school year, $1,000 per fall and winter semesters.
+If you plan to attend a 4 year university, and have need of dollars for tuition and mandatory fees, our current award is $2,800 for the school year, or $1,400 per semester (2 semesters of an academic year).

-- Saginaw Promise Scholarships are available for two years of postsecondary education and must be used within three years of high school graduation.
+- Saginaw Promise Scholarships are available for two years of postsecondary education and must be used within six years of high school graduation.

 - You must complete FAFSA and the Saginaw Community Foundation Scholarship application each of the two years you would like to be considered to receive a SPZ scholarship.

-- All Saginaw Promise scholarship payments are paid directly to the Financial Aid office of the institution you attend (fall and winter semesters).
+- All Saginaw Promise scholarship payments are paid directly to the Financial Aid office of the institution you attend.
 Scholarships are also based on how long you have lived in the Promise Zone and how many years you have attended schools within the Promise Zone.